J9-PT-IRONHACK-JAVA/jvictorrodriguez.BankFinalProjectv2/README.md

 - Credit Card
 - Savings Account
 <br>
-  :rocket:
-- **we have improved the design including the possibility of an unlimited client list**
+  :rocket: **we have improved the design including the possibility of an unlimited client list**

-:sparkling_heart:
 ### DTOs looks interesting